nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

-  - convergence of the total energy; this is defined to be when the total DFT energy at iteration N and at iteration N-1 differ by a value less than some value (the default is 1e-6).
+  - convergence of the total energy; this is defined to be when the total DFT energy at iteration N and at iteration N-1 differ by a value less than a threshold value (the default is 1e-6).
 This value can be modified using the key word,
 ```
        CONVERGENCE energy <real energy default 1e-6>